ZaidArshad/Bounce/README.md

 This is the first major programming project that I worked on outside of my academics.
 It was also my first experience with programming a GUI from scratch.
 While software design is lacking from this project, building on my fundamentals of coding was the objective.

 ## Controls
-Arrow keys: Direction to corresponding color to the bottom for the square to bounce on.
+Arrow keys: Direction to the corresponding color to move to the bottom for the square to bounce on.

 ## Executable
 I wanted to easily be able to share this project with my friends and peers so I manually created an executable using cx_Freeze in the powershell.
 The executable can be found on the Release page on this repository.